interview-prep-platform/interview-prep-platform.github.io/docs/index.md

 ### Functionality

-* list all technical interview questions and example answers (if this functionality will add value to the app)
+* list all technical interview questions and example answers
 * generate a random technical interview question upon demand
 * generate the answer to a random technical interview question on demand